themabus/Get-the-Balance-Right/README.md

 All projects are made to display execution time in milliseconds, so that performance could be measured.<br>
 Operations include: trigonometry, vector math and data structure handling.<br>
 It is unoptimized - no lookup tables, no fixed-point, inlining, etc.,<br>
-which presents more life-like model and evens out the playg field.<br>
+which presents more life-like model and evens out the playing field.<br>
 Shaders are not used.<br>
 Drawing routines are not timed.<br>
 <br>